noahgibbs/codefolio_octopress/source/_posts/2014-08-19-when-should-you-not-use-heroku.markdown

 You can do some Heroku-specific logging, but you have to do it all in a very specific style.

+Your app serves its own static content, which can be slow -- especially in Rails.
+It also means Heroku silently inserts gem(s) (e.g. <a href="https://github.com/heroku/rails_serve_static_assets">rails_serve_static_assets</a>) to make your app behave the way they want.
+And it can cause problems.
+The reason they changed from Unicorn to Puma was because Unicorn has significant denial-of-service problems without a reverse proxy, for instance.

 It also means that a lot of your existing operations knowledge doesn’t work.
 You can’t log into the machine and poke around,